I. Home Team Responsibilities:

 B. Any runner who does not slide into any base except first base and makes contact with the fielder who is holding the ball or is in the process of catching the ball will be called “out” at the discretion of the Umpire.
 The throw must be judged playable.

-C. Substitutions for an injured base runner go to the last out of record.
+C. Substitutions for an injured base runner will only be aloud if the player was injured during the game being played and will go to the last out of record.

 D. The “Speed up Rule” may be used during game play to allow a substitute base runner for the catcher of record when there are 2 outs.
 “Hitting and Base running Rule C” applies to determine the correct substitute base runner.